 9.1 Yes.
-CITES covers any specimen taken from a species included in the Appendices, even for non-lethal or non-destructive sampling, such as the collection of DNA samples from skin biopsies.

-Question 10: Can CITES Simplified procedures be applied to biological samples taken in high seas marine environment not under the jurisdiction of any State?
+CITES covers any specimen taken from a species included in the Appendices, even for nonlethal or non-destructive sampling, such as the collection of DNA samples from skin biopsies.
+Question 10: Can CITES Simplified procedures be applied to biological samples taken in the high seas?

 10.1 Yes.
 The simplified procedures contained in Resolution Conf.
-12.3 (Rev. CoP19) on Permits and certificates, section XIII, applies may apply to any species and specimen where trade is considered to have none or negligible impact on the conservation status of the species.
-See the CITES webpage on the CITES permit system at https://cites.org/eng/prog/Permit system
+12.3 (Rev. CoP19) on Permits and certificates, section XIII, applies to any species and specimen where trade is considered to have none or negligible impact on the conservation status of the species.
+See the CITES webpage on the CITES permit system at https://cites.org/eng/prog/Permit_system.